Harikesh04/Harikesh04/README.md

 # Harikesh Singh

-Full Stack Engineer who builds products, not just features.
+Product Engineer who builds products, not just features.

-3+ years shipping web apps and mobile apps at product-based startups — healthcare, fintech, SaaS.
+3+ years shipping web and mobile apps at product-based startups.
 I care about what ships, how fast it ships, and whether it actually solves a real problem.

 <br/>